google/starthinker/util/google_api/README.md

 This does not change or augment the standard API calls other than the following:

-  - Allows passing of auth parameter to constructor, required for switching.
+  * Allows passing of auth parameter to constructor, required for switching.
-  - Execute statement is overloaded to include iterator for responses with nextPageToken.
+  * Execute statement is overloaded to include iterator for responses with nextPageToken.
-  - Retries handle some common errors and have a back off scheme.
+  * Retries handle some common errors and have a back off scheme.
-  - JSON based configuration allows StarThinker recipe definitions.
+  * JSON based configuration allows StarThinker recipe definitions.
-  - Pre-defined functions for each API can be added to fix version and uri options.
+  * Pre-defined functions for each API can be added to fix version and uri options.

-### function API_Iterator(function, kwargs, results = None):
+### API_Iterator(function, kwargs, results = None):

    See below API_Iterator_Instance for documentaion, this is just an iter wrapper.